erikng/blog.eriknicolasgomez.com/_posts/2022-03-16-Introducing gnes Reverse engineering the NetworkExtension API.md

 ![Swift ObjectiveC header](/images/2022/gnes/swift-ImportingObjC-2.png)

 I also found [this blog post](https://medium.com/@subhangdxt/bridging-objective-c-and-swift-classes-5cb4139d9c80) pretty informative.
 With these sets of data, I was on my way.
-I knew I didn't need all of the headers that `classdump-dyld` but just the types of data I needed and the particular classes the PyObjC code used.
+I knew I didn't need all of the headers that `classdump-dyld` provided, but just the types of data I needed and the particular classes the PyObjC code used.

 At the very least, I knew I needed data from the following headers:
-- NEConfiguration.h - Where all the core information is relating to the types of NetworkExtension Configurations
+- NEConfiguration.h - Where all the core information is relating to the types of NetworkExtension configurations
-- NEConfigurationManager.h - Where loading the configurations were
+- NEConfigurationManager.h - The classes where loading the configurations were
 - NEContentFilter.h - The first type of Network Extension and the one I mainly cared about
 - NEDNSProxy.h - The second type of Network Extension
 - NEVPN.h - The third type of Network Extension
 - NEProfileIngestionPayloadInfo.h - Parts of the data for the Network Extensions config that comes via MDM
 - NEProfilePayloadHandlerDelegate.h - Parts of the data for the Network Extensions to handle the mdm payload

-The bridging header needed to consume the primary headers
+The bridging header needed to consume the primary headers.

 ```objc
 //
 //  Use this file to import your target's public headers that you would like to expose to Swift.